hmaowo/JS101/Lesson 5/working_with_callback_functions.md

-# Working with Callback Functions
+# FWorking with Callback Functions

 In the last two lessons, we've looked at a variety of fundamental concepts related to working with collections, such as iterating, selecting, transforming, sorting, nested collections, and using callbacks.
 In this assignment, we'll focus on combining all of these concepts, while taking the time to understand fully how each component works.
 Take your time to analyze each example in this assignment.
 An example may look very easy or hard, but it probably requires roughly the same effort to understand if you focus on the right details.
 The goal is to have a deep understanding of how each detail works, not to complete this assignment as fast as possible.